vbaconnet-ledger/developer-portal/_docs/transport/connect-wallet.md

 In this section, you will learn how to:
 - Open a connection to the Nano, using a chosen transport protocol.
 On this page.
-- Push your blockchain-related calls to the Nano.
+- Push your Nano application API calls to the Nano.
 That's on the next page.

 ## Choosing the right transport